-Is there clinical research vitamin B5 and Acne?
+Is there clinical research on vitamin B5 and Acne?

-Yang et a. found that volunteers with acne who took a daily oral dose of a pantothenic acid-based dietary supplement reduced 50% in the number of acne pimples after 8 weeks of treatment.
+One study found that volunteers with acne who took a daily oral dose of a pantothenic acid-based dietary supplement reduced 50% in the number of acne pimples after 8 weeks of treatment.
 A second, larger randomized controlled study has validated the results.
-This study showed that there was a 67% reduction in the number of acne lesions after 12 weeks of supplementation.
+This study showed a 67% reduction in the number of acne lesions after 12 weeks of supplementation.

 Is pantothenic acid safe to use?

 Vitamin B-5 supplements are water-soluble.
 As with other water-soluble vitamins, the urinary tract system would flush any excess of pantothenic acid.
-The US NIH site, confirms that pantothenic acid is safe, even at high doses.
-That said, taking very high doses of pantothenic acid supplements (10,000 mg /day) can cause an upset stomach and diarrhea and change the color of the urine to bright yellow.
+The US NIH site confirms that pantothenic acid is safe, even at high doses.
+That said, taking very high doses of pantothenic acid supplements (10,000 mg /day) can cause an upset stomach and diarrhea and change the urine's color to bright yellow.